Vidkun Quisling: Minister President

-Quisling spent the last months of the war trying to prevent Norwegian deaths in the showdown that was developing between German and Allied forces in Norway.
-The regime worked for the safe repatriation of Norwegians held in German prisoner-of-war camps.
-Privately, Quisling had long accepted that National Socialism would be defeated.
-Hitler's suicide on 30 April 1945 left him free to pursue publicly his chosen end-game, a naïve offer of a transition to a power-sharing government with the government-in-exile.
+In the final months of the war Quisling increasingly presented himself, both to associates and later at his trial, as seeking to limit further Norwegian casualties as defeat approached.
+His government participated in efforts to secure the repatriation of Norwegians held in German prisoner-of-war camps, and by this stage he appears to have accepted that National Socialism would be defeated.
+After Hitler's suicide on 30 April 1945 Quisling publicly advanced what Dahl characterises as a naïve proposal for a transitional, power-sharing government involving both his administration and the government-in-exile, which found no support.

-On 7 May, Quisling ordered police not to offer armed resistance to the Allied advance except in self-defence or against overt members of the Norwegian resistance movement.
+On 7 May, Quisling ordered the Norwegian police not to offer armed resistance to Allied forces except in self-defence, or against clearly identified members of the Norwegian resistance movement.
 The same day, Germany announced it would surrender unconditionally, making Quisling's position untenable.

-A realist, Quisling met military leaders of the resistance on the following day to discuss how he would be arrested.
-Quisling declared that while he did not want to be treated as a common criminal, he did not want preferential treatment compared to his Nasjonal Samling colleagues.
-He argued he could have kept his forces fighting until the end, but had chosen not to so as to avoid turning "Norway into a battlefield."
-Instead, he tried to ensure a peaceful transition.
-In return, the resistance offered full trials for all accused Nasjonal Samling members after the war, and its leadership agreed he could be incarcerated in a house rather than a prison complex.
+On the following day he met military leaders of the resistance to discuss the terms of his arrest.
+According to Dahl, Quisling stated that he did not wish to be treated as a common criminal but also that he did not want preferential treatment compared to his Nasjonal Samling colleagues.
+He claimed that he could have ordered his forces to continue fighting but had chosen not to, saying he wished to avoid turning "Norway into a battlefield", and he presented his actions as helping to secure an orderly transfer of power.
+In the agreement reached at the meeting the resistance leadership undertook that collaborationists would stand trial before Norwegian courts after the war, and Quisling was initially confined in a house rather than a prison.